 General Opinion: It’s entertaining and it’s got a nice vibe to it… But it’s just b**lo*s!

-Review: First problem i have with this film is the now almost ubiquitous overview of what’s happening at the begging of the film.
-Instead of a voiceover or a star wars style segue we get rubbish looking, miniscule subtitles over a picture of Henry VIII.
+Review: First problem I have with this film is the now almost ubiquitous overview of what’s happening at the begging of the film.
+Instead of a voice-over or a star wars style segue we get rubbish looking, minuscule subtitles over a picture of Henry VIII.
 These rubbish subtitles continue unnecessarily throughout the film, highlighting places like the Vatican or the coast of England, stuff an intelligent audience could work out for themselves.

 However, despite the minor niggle of the subtitles, this film does alright for itself.
-It has a magisterial epicness to it, even if much of it is closeted inside the walls of what mostly looks like a Cathedral rather than a royal palace.
+It has a magisterial epicness to it, even if much of it is closeted inside the walls of what mostly looks like a cathedral rather than a royal palace.
 The script itself isn’t too bad and it’s got a brilliant cast.
-Cate Blanchett is a good Elizabeth, rather surprisingly, whilst she’s supported by the likes of Geoffrey Rush as Walsingham, lurking in the shadows like some demented sort of Nosferatu, Kathy Burke as Elizabeth’s predeccessor Evil Queen Bitchy, Richard Attenburgh playing William Cecil, Christopher Ecclestone doing a much better job as a Duke (The Duke of Norfolk) than he did as a (Time)lord.
+Cate Blanchett is a good Elizabeth and she’s supported by the likes of Geoffrey Rush as Walsingham, lurking in the shadows like some demented Nosferatu, Kathy Burke as Elizabeth’s predecessor, the evil Queen Bitchy, Richard Attenburgh playing William Cecil, Christopher Ecclestone as Norfolk.
 Even a young Daniel Craig struts his stuff as a papal assassin, even if he is credited next to Angus Deyton (No joke…).
-Even Eric Cantona (Yeah… really… the footballer) manages to somehow do a good job… It makes a well acted, really good entertaining piece of film…
+Even Eric Cantona (Yeah… Really… The footballer) manages to somehow do a good job… It makes for a well acted, really good, entertaining film…

-Well… it would be good except for one thing.
-Like Braveheart it’s a hash up of History.
-Yes… it looks a bit more realistic, although theres the palace looking like the inside of a Cathedral, and it’s actually based on real events… but that’s as far as it goes.
+Well… It would be good except for one thing.
+Like Braveheart it’s a hash up of history.
+Yes, it looks a bit more realistic, although there’s the palace looking like the inside of a Cathedral, and it’s actually based on real events… But that’s as far as it goes.
 The facts are missing and the writer has just cobbled together a nonsense, non factual, plot from out of his arse.
-Events that took place years later are compressed and squashed whilst other’s are forgotten entirely.
-Like in Braveheart, the basic facts just aren’t there and it’s like they didn’t check.
-Errors include: Robert Dudley’s wife (according to this Elizabeth knew nothing about her) Robert Dudley turning traitor (that never happened) Elizabeth shunning Dudley (Nope… never happened) Elizabeth shagging Dudley… (Huh?
-Come on we’ve all heard the rumours about her not being a virgin… but where’s the evidence?)
-Walsingham personally poisoning Mary of Guise (Again, never happened) And worst of all the ending… dear god… that doesn’t even come close to accuracy.
+Events that took place years later are compressed and squashed whilst others are forgotten entirely.
+Like in Braveheart, the basic facts just aren’t there and it’s like they didn’t even check.
+Errors include: Robert Dudley’s wife (according to this Elizabeth knew nothing about her,) Robert Dudley turning traitor (that never happened,) Elizabeth shunning Dudley (Nope… Never happened,) Elizabeth shagging Dudley (Huh?
+Come on we’ve all heard the rumours about her not being a virgin… But where’s the evidence?)
+Walsingham personally poisoning Mary of Guise (again, never happened.)
+Worst of all the ending… Dear God… That doesn’t even come close to accuracy.
 There are much more besides.
 How hard is it really to pick up a history book and check out a few facts?

 In all then, a good film completely ruined by a lack of accuracy.
 If you’re a brainless monkey though, it works.